CrashOverride85/zc95/docs/Build.md

 ## PCB + Parts ordering
 ### PCBs
-For these 3 boards, order from JLC using the linked gerbers and default settings (FR-4, 1.6mm thick, 1oz, etc.) except where noted:
+For these 3 boards, order from JLCPCB using the linked gerbers and default settings (FR-4, 1.6mm thick, 1oz, etc.) except where noted:
 * [Front panel](../pcb/FrontPanel.zip).
 Suggest ordering in black
 * [Front panel controls](../pcb/FrontPanelControls.zip).
 Set "Remove Order Number" to "Specify a location" (location is already specified on the back of this board)
 * [Main board](../pcb/MainBoard.zip)